ufechner7/ufechner7.github.io/_posts/2022-08-18-installing-julia.md

 For Ubuntu Linux the following ppa can be used to install vscode and to keep it up-to-date: [https://www.ubuntuupdates.org/ppa/vscode](https://www.ubuntuupdates.org/ppa/vscode) .

-Julia development with VSCode is well documented here: https://www.julia-vscode.org/docs/stable/
+Julia development with VSCode is well documented here: [Julia Visual Studio Code Documentation](https://www.julia-vscode.org/docs/stable/)

 I would NOT use all the advanced features of julia-vscode, I prefer to just use the vscode terminal and launch julia from the terminal.
 This makes it easy to launch Julia with any command line options and also to start